White House State Ballroom: Ethical

 Ethics experts express concern over the private funding of the renovation and possible conflicts of interest and attempts by donors to influence the president; the White House did not answer whether a competitive bidding process was followed.

 In September it was revealed that Alphabet, the multinational technology conglomerate holding company and the third-largest technology company by revenue, owner of Google, is a donor to the ballroom project.
 Alphabet donated $22 million towards construction as part of a settlement for a lawsuit Trump filed in 2021 accusing the company of violating his First Amendment rights.
 Aside from Alphabet, the Associated Press reported on October 21 that the White House had not yet fulfilled their promise to publish a full list of donors funding the ballroom project.
 It did so on October 22.
+The following day, the nonprofit Asbestos Disease Awareness Organization (ADAO) sent a public letter to the White House requesting records related to asbestos inspection, abatement, and disposal associated with the East Wing demolition, citing concerns regarding compliance with federal asbestos safety requirements and transparency related to potential health risks.

 The Hill described the timing of the renovations as poor, coming in amidst poor jobs reports and concerns over the impact of Trump's tariffs on the greater economy.

+In January 2026, ADAO filed a federal Freedom of Information Act lawsuit seeking public records concerning asbestos inspection, abatement, public notification, and disposal activities connected to the October 2025 demolition of the East Wing.

-Public polling
+Public

 According to a YouGov poll released on October 22, the majority of polled Americans disapproved of the decision to demolish the East Wing as part of the renovation at 53%, with only 24% of respondents indicated that they approved.
 In the follow up question about the plans to renovate and build additions to the White House including the new ballroom, 50% indicated that they disapproved of the plans with only 33% indicating that they approved.
-An October poll from The Washington Post-Ipsos found that 56% of American polled opposed the project, while 28% approved and 16% were undecided.
+A joint Washington Post-ABC News-Ipsos conducted October 24–28 found that 56% of Americans polled opposed the project, while 28% approved and 16% were undecided.
+When the poll was repeated six months later, those numbers were unchanged.

+A New York Times analysis found that 98% of the 32,000 public comments on the plan were negative, leading the National Capital Planning Commission to announce on March 5, 2026 that it would delay its vote to April 2.

+Paul Goldberger, the former architecture critic for The New York Times and The New Yorker and the author of "Why Architecture Matters", called the design an "enormous, banal box".